rudolfschmidt/acc/README.md

 # acc
 acc(ounting) is a plaintext double-entry accounting command line tool.

-acc is an open source and free alternative to properary accounting software.
+It is open source and a free alternative to properary accounting software.

 acc tracks commodities like fiat money or crypto currencies using a strict following of the double-entry accounting principles.
 It is inspired by [ledger](https://github.com/ledger/ledger) and [hledger](https://github.com/simonmichael/hledger) and uses the ledger file format.